roleoroleo/yi-hack-MStar/README.md

 Apart from RTSP, snapshot and ONVIF, all the features are copied from the TheCrypt0 project.

 - FEATURES
-  - RTSP server - allows a RTSP stream of the video (high and/or low resolution).
+  - RTSP server - allows a RTSP stream of the video (high and/or low resolution) but without audio.
     - rtsp://IP-CAM/ch0_0.h264        (high res)
     - rtsp://IP-CAM/ch0_1.h264        (low res)
   - ONVIF server - standardized interfaces for IP cameras.